pinchez15/SuperNate/SETUP.md

 # 🚀 Quick Setup Guide

-Get your resume game up and running in 10 minutes!
+Customize this game with your resume to break through the noise and get eyes on your work!

 ## ⚡ Essential Steps (Required)